betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 };
 ```

-**Note:** if you don't mock all versions of the overloaded strategy, the
+**Note:** if you don't mock all versions of the overloaded schedulingStrategy, the
 compiler will give you a warning about some methods in the base class
 being hidden.
 To fix that, use `using` to bring them in scope: